 A newly found bug in Windows 11 & 10 might stop you saving or copying files in many apps including some versions of Microsoft Office.
+Update: there’s a patch now available for Windows 11 but not Windows 10.

 The bug appears to have been in Windows for a while but only revealed in the last few days (late May 2023).
 Office users might get ‘Document not saved’ errors and other apps might show errors when files are saved or copied.